 This very rare disorder is nearly always hereditary.
 It is most commonly inherited as a dominant gene Dominant x-linked disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are made of a very long strand... read more that is carried on the X chromosome, one of the two sex chromosomes.
 Because only one gene is needed when a dominant gene is involved, one of the parents is likely to have the syndrome.
 Siblings of children with the disorder have a 50% chance of having it.
 There are several other even rarer forms of hypophosphatemic rickets.

 In rare cases, the disorder develops as a result of certain cancers, such as giant cell tumors of bone, sarcomas, prostate cancer, and breast cancer.
 Hypophosphatemic rickets is not the same as rickets caused by vitamin D deficiency Vitamin D Deficiency Vitamin D deficiency is most commonly caused by a lack of exposure to sunlight.
 Some disorders can also cause the deficiency.
 The most common cause is lack of exposure to sunlight, usually when... read more .

 The space between a baby’s skull bones may close too soon (called craniosynostosis Craniosynostosis Craniosynostosis is a birth defect in which one or more of the skull's sutures close too early.
-(See also Introduction to Birth Defects of the Face, Bones, Joints, and Muscles.)
-The sutures... read more ).
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before... read more ).
 If the skull bones close too soon, the child's growing brain has no room to expand and pressure increases within the brain.
 The increased pressure on the brain can cause developmental abnormalities.